TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-Once intercepted, we send it to the repeater:
+Once intercepted, we send it to the repeater to manipulate the image data and change its name to `cmd.php`:

 <br />